decipher2k/AdblockService/README.md

 Adblocking Windows service based on Steven Black's hostsfile.<br>
 This service runs a DNS proxy on localhost and filters out unwanted connections.<br>
 The DNS traffic is being redirected to Google's DNS server and then filtered.<br>
 Thus, it is way faster than webbrowser based adblockers.
-Good if you can't afford a PiHole.<br>
+Useful if you can't afford a PiHole.<br>
 <br>
 Please note:<br>
 Some programs, like antivirus software or VPN's, do redirect DNS traffic.<br>